 Get exclusive member benefits & effect social change.
 Join Today

-Aarskog syndrome is a very rare genetic disorder caused by a mutation on your child’s X-chromosome.
-This disorder can affect your child’s stature, facial features, genitalia, muscles, and bones.
 It primarily affects males.
 However, females may develop a milder version of the disorder.
-Symptoms usually become apparent by about age 3.
-Unfortunately, Aarskog syndrome is a lifelong condition without a cure.
+The symptoms usually become apparent by about three years of age.
+Aarskog syndrome is a lifelong condition without a cure.

-Aarskog syndrome affects four major areas of your child’s anatomy: his or her facial features, muscle and bone structure, genitalia, and brain.
+Aarskog syndrome affects these major areas of a child’s anatomy:

-If your child has Aarskog syndrome, he or she may have distinctive facial features, including:
+If your child has Aarskog syndrome, they may have distinctive facial features, including:

-Aarskog syndrome can also cause your child’s muscles and bones to be mildly to moderately malformed.
+Aarskog syndrome can also cause muscles and bones to be mildly to moderately malformed.
 Signs of these malformations include:

 Aarskog syndrome can also cause mild to moderate mental deficiencies, including:

-Your doctor will examine your child’s facial features to determine whether he or she has Aarskog syndrome.
-Your doctor will typically conduct a full physical examination and ask about your family’s medical history.
-If Aarskog syndrome is suspected, your physician may order genetic testing to confirm the presence of mutations on your child’s FGD1 gene.
+Your child’s doctor can examine their facial features to determine whether they have Aarskog syndrome.
+The doctor will typically conduct a full physical examination and ask about your family’s medical history.
+If your child’s doctor suspects your child has Aarskog syndrome, they may order genetic testing to confirm the presence of mutations of your child’s FGD1 gene.
 Additionally, head X-rays may help your doctor determine the severity of the malformations caused by Aarskog syndrome.

-Unfortunately, there is no cure for Aarskog syndrome.
-Treatment is typically limited to correcting any abnormalities in your child’s bones, tissue, and teeth.
+There’s no cure for Aarskog syndrome.
+Treatment typically includes correcting any abnormalities in your child’s bones, tissue, and teeth.
 Treatment will probably involve surgical procedures, such as:

 Other treatments involve supportive assistance for cognitive and developmental delays.
-If your child has been diagnosed with attention deficit disorder, you may want to seek psychiatric assistance to help manage the problem.
-A behavioral specialist or counselor can teach you parenting skills and coping strategies for raising a special-needs child.
+If your child has ADHD, psychiatric assistance can help manage the condition.
+A behavioral specialist or a counselor can teach you parenting skills and coping strategies for raising a child with Aarskog syndrome.

-Unfortunately, there is no way to prevent Aarskog syndrome.
+There’s no way to prevent Aarskog syndrome.
 However, women can undergo genetic testing to determine whether they carry a mutated FGD1 gene.
-If genetic testing reveals that you carry this mutated gene, you can weigh the risks when choosing whether or not to have children.
+If genetic testing reveals this mutated gene, weigh the risks when choosing whether or not to have children.

 Written by: Suzanne Allen